Industrial Society and Its Future: Legacy

-Part of Kaczynski's manifesto was cited by the inventor and author Raymond Kurzweil in his book The Age of Spiritual Machines, and then mentioned in the article "Why the Future Doesn't Need Us" by computer scientist Bill Joy.
-In the autumn of 1998, Joy recalls, "Ray and I were both speakers at George Gilder's Telecosm conference, and I encountered him by chance in the bar of the hotel after both our sessions were over.
-I was sitting with John Searle, a Berkeley philosopher who studies consciousness.
-While we were talking, Ray approached and a conversation began, the subject of which haunts me to this day."
+Part of Kaczynski's manifesto was cited by the inventor and author Raymond Kurzweil in his book The Age of Spiritual Machines (1999), and then mentioned in the article "Why the Future Doesn't Need Us" (2000) by computer scientist Bill Joy.

 As of 2000, Industrial Society and Its Future remained on college reading lists and the green anarchist and eco-extremist movements came to hold Kaczynski's writing in high regard, with the manifesto finding a niche audience among critics of technology, such as the speculative science fiction and anarcho-primitivist communities.
-It has since been translated into French by Jean-Marie Apostolidès.
+It has since been translated into many other languages, including French by Jean-Marie Apostolidès.

-Since 2000, the Labadie Collection houses a copy of the manifesto, along with the Unabomber's other writings, letters and papers, after he officially designated the University of Michigan to receive them.
+Since 2000, the Labadie Collection houses a copy of the manifesto, along with Ted Kaczynski's other writings, letters and papers, after he officially designated the University of Michigan to receive them.
 They have since become one of the most popular archives in their special collections.

 In 2017, an article in Rolling Stone stated that Kaczynski was an early adopter of the idea that:

-"We give up a piece of ourselves whenever we adjust to conform to society's standards.
-That, and we're too plugged in.
-We're letting technology take over our lives, willingly."

-In 2018, New York magazine stated that the manifesto generated later interest from neoconservatives, environmentalists, and anarcho-primitivists.
+In 2018, New York magazine stated that the manifesto generated later interest from environmentalists, and anarcho-primitivists.

-In December 2020, a man who was arrested at Charleston International Airport on a charge of "conveying false information regarding attempted use of a destructive device" after he falsely threatened that he had a bomb was found to have been carrying the Unabomber manifesto.
+In December 2020, a man who was arrested at Charleston International Airport on a charge of "conveying false information regarding attempted use of a destructive device" after he falsely threatened that he had a bomb, was found to have been carrying the Unabomber manifesto.

+Although Kaczynski himself described fascism as "evil", the manifesto is popular among Ecofascists.
+According to Professor Michael Loadenthal there has been “Siege-ification of the deep green” and Industrial Society and Its Future is widely shared in the Terrorgram community.

+The suspect in the killing of Brian Thompson, Luigi Mangione, was suspected by the police to have been inspired by the manifesto.
+Mangione had posted a Goodreads review of the manifesto, giving four stars out of five, however also describing Kaczynski as "rightfully imprisoned" and criticizing his use of violence against innocent individuals.

 Reprints and further work

 Feral House republished the manifesto in Kaczynski's first book, the 2010 Technological Slavery, alongside correspondence and an interview.
 Kaczynski was unsatisfied with the book and his lack of control in its publication.
-Kaczynski's 2016 Anti-Tech Revolution: Why and How updates his 1995 manifesto with more relevant references and defends his political philosophy in greater depth.
+Kaczynski's 2008 book Technological Slavery, Volume One.
+Revised and Expanded Edition updates his 1995 manifesto with more relevant references and defends his political philosophy in greater depth.
+In February 2021, Kaczynski wrote a new preface to his original 1995 manifesto.